senzing-garage/knowledge-base/proposals/SDKs-for-V4/guiding-principles.md

 Each language may have different convenience methods for their specific customer.

+### Varying return data-types

-1. Use the following forms:
+1. Use the following forms to vary the return value data type:
     1. `addXxxReturnYyy()`
     1. `checkDatabasePerformanceReturnYyy()`
     1. `deleteXxxReturnYyy()`